Chart Color Schemes

 Residential development activity is lower than average in Sale according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Sale has seen approximately 74 new homes approved annually over the past five financial years, totalling an estimated 370 homes.
-As of FY26, nine approvals have been recorded.
-The average population increase per year for each dwelling built in Sale between FY21 and FY25 was 0.9 people, indicating that new supply is keeping pace with or exceeding demand.
-This offers ample buyer choice and creates capacity for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers shows Sale has seen approximately 73 new homes approved annually over the past five financial years, totalling an estimated 365 homes.
+By FY26, 15 approvals have been recorded.
+The average population increase per year for each dwelling built between FY21 and FY25 was around 0.9 people, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average expected construction cost value of new homes being built is $425,000, suggesting a focus on the premium segment with upmarket properties.

-The average construction cost value of new homes in Sale is $423,000, aligning with broader regional development.
-In FY26, $46.1 million in commercial development approvals have been recorded, demonstrating high levels of local commercial activity.
-Compared to the Rest of Vic., Sale has seen 13.0% less new development per person while it places among the 35th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+This financial year has seen $43.3 million in commercial development approvals, indicating high levels of local commercial activity.
+Compared to Rest of Vic., Sale has 14.0% less new development per person and ranks among the 37th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+New building activity comprises 90.0% detached dwellings and 10.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The majority of new building activity in Sale comprises detached dwellings (90.0%), with townhouses or apartments making up the remaining 10.0%, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 471 people, reflecting its quiet, low activity development environment.
-Looking ahead, AreaSearch's latest quarterly estimate projects Sale to grow by approximately 2,930 residents through to 2041.
-Development in Sale is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.
+The estimated population per dwelling approval is 449 people, reflecting its quiet, low activity development environment.
+Looking ahead, Sale is projected to grow by 2,557 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Development appears to be keeping pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development